Alchemist-X/howcryptoworksbook/Chapter_02_Ethereum_Ecosystem.md

 Liquid staking offers clear advantages, but it also comes with risks you need to understand.
 Lido's dominance raises serious questions about protocol governance and network resilience.
 If too much staking power concentrates in one provider, it could threaten the security and decentralization of the underlying network. **Smart contract vulnerabilities** are another pressing concern.
 Bugs in staking protocols could potentially drain user funds.
 Validator penalties from misbehavior or technical failures affect everyone in the pool.
 Finally, **liquidity risk** can surface during periods of market stress.
 LST tokens might trade below their true value (we saw this with stETH discounts in 2022), which creates potential losses if you need to exit your position quickly.

+With consensus secured and staking economics established, Ethereum's remaining bottleneck is scale—hence the rise of Layer 2 rollups.

 ## Section III: Ethereum Scaling and Layer 2 Solutions

 ### The Rollup Revolution